Competitive analysis refers to the process of identifying your competitors and analyzing their strategies.

 What's inside this guide?

-Whether you've got a big competitive intelligence session on the horizon or just want to brush up your knowledge, learn from the best, and see how others keep an eye on their competition, here's a selection of presentations, templates and guides to help you through your next CI project.
+Whether you've got a big competitive intelligence session on the horizon or just want to brush up your knowledge, learn from the best, and see how others keep an eye on their competition, here's a selection of presentations, templates, and guides assembled by competitive intelligence professionals to help you keep tabs on your rivals during your next CI project.